Zoysia Grass Control

 Mowing grass

-• Apply fertilizer at the best times (ideally in the fall) for your lawn to keep your desired turf thick and lush so Zoysia Grass doesn't have an opportunity to take over.
+• Apply fertilizer at the best times (ideally in the fall) for your lawn to keep the desired turf thick and lush and prevent Zoysia Grass from taking over.

 • Water the grass deeply yet infrequently.
-We recommend once a week at a rate of 1 to 1.5 inches of water.
+We recommend once a week at a rate of 1 inch of water early in the morning so it has enough absorbed into the soil.

-• Rake and dethatch your lawn to allow for better aeration of your lawn as well as address issues like soil compaction and poor drainage.
+• Rake and dethatch your lawn to improve aeration and address issues like soil compaction and poor drainage.

 Key Takeaways